azertypow/InDesign-Scripts/README.md

 - Copy the scripts in the user folder

-Go to [](https://github.com/chalas-ch/InDesign-Scripts/releases) for latest releases of working scripts.
+Go [here](https://github.com/chalas-ch/InDesign-Scripts/releases) for latest releases of working scripts.